cmaureir/progra-alma/lectures/session3/lecture9.rst

 .. index:: list

-A **list** is a ordered collection of values.
+A **list** is an ordered collection of values.

-In Python, the data type which represent lists is called ``list``.
+In Python, the data type which represents lists is called ``list``.

 How to create a ``list``